 Many of us are used to being caretakers—whether we’re caring for our children, our friends, or other people close to us.
-But when it comes to mom and dad, it just feels different.
-At least, it did for me!
+But when it comes to mom and dad, it feels different.
+It certainly felt that way for me.

-Simply put, the role reversal is bound to feel a bit odd.
-You may also struggle with the weight of your own expectations.
+The role reversal is bound to feel a bit odd.
+You suddenly find yourself taking charge of your aging parents, hoping they will listen to your advice and see that you are an adult capable of making decisions.
 When my parents finally agreed to downsize, they handed me the reins.
 They gave me complete control over the situation—and it was humbling.
 I knew they believed in me and my ability to help them make the right decisions.
-I also knew it was a big responsibility!
+I also knew it was a big responsibility.
 Whatever I did, I would never feel like it was quite enough.

 I’ve been helping families downsize for a long time.
 I know the process inside and out—and even I was feeling overwhelmed.
 So believe me when I say, we all experience it.
 If you find yourself in this position, remember to trust in the faith that your parents have placed in you.
 Being informed about the downsizing process and its benefits—and ready to provide guidance based on what you’ve learned—is the first step.

 2) Overcoming stigma

 In many families, there are unspoken rules about how adults should treat their parents.
 Coming from an Italian background, I was culturally taught to respect my elders—especially close relatives.
 So when I decided to talk to my parents about downsizing, I was worried that they might see it as disrespectful.

 I’m not going to sugarcoat it: there were fights.
 And no matter what your background is, you might argue with your parents, too.
 They may feel like you’re overstepping your bounds.
 The good news is, as we get older, we also become wiser and that wisdom can (eventually) open the door to some very productive discussions.